-Email marketing is one of the most effective forms of marketing we have today.
+Creating an email marketing strategy is one of the smartest moves you can do for your business today.
 Why?
 Because it works.

 It’s important to note that most people fail with email marketing because they fail to plan their moves.